As their recruitment drive is currently ongoing this is the ideal time to apply.

 Step 5 –The Interview

 Following the interview your whole application and performance will be considered.
-They aim to let you know within a week which means the agonizing wait won’t be too long!
+They aim to let you know within a week which means the agonising wait won’t be too long!

 The checks will include following up references, criminal record checks, your financial history and your work background for the last five years (including any gaps which must be accounted for).